freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

   - *Forward* to "Z-Forward"
   - *Up* to "Y Up"
-  - *Apply Transform* is checked
+  - *Apply Transform* is checked (off per default)

-To test, drag your exported FBX into a Unity scene (*outside* the playfield), and make sure that scaling is one, rotation to zero, and that the size and orientation is correct.
+To test, drag your exported FBX into a Unity scene, and make sure that scaling is one, rotation to zero, and that the size and orientation is correct.

 ## Where to Put Stuff